-RaySearch's revenue is generated when customers pay an initial license fee for the right to use the company's software and an annual service fee for access to updates and support.
+RaySearch's main revenue is generated by customers paying an initial license fee for the right to use the company's software and an annually recurring service fee for access to updates and support.
 The company's software is developed at RaySearch's head office in Stockholm, and distributed and supported by the company's global marketing organization.